Solemnity of the Annunciation of the Lord

 Liturgical Color: White

-The Feast of the Annunciation is the reason why we celebrate Christmas on December 25th.
-Christmas comes exactly nine months after the Archangel Gabriel invited the Virgin Mary to be the Mother of God, an event we mark today, on March 25th.
+The Feast of the Annunciation is the reason why we celebrate Christmas on December 25.
+Christmas comes exactly nine months after the Archangel Gabriel invited the Virgin Mary to be the Mother of God, an event we commemorate on March 25.
 The dating of these Feast Days, although interesting, is of minor importance compared to their theological significance.
 It is fruitful to reflect upon the incarnation of Jesus Christ in the womb of the Virgin Mary as the antecedent to the explosion of joy, caroling, gift giving, eating, drinking, love and family unity that surrounds the birth of the Savior.
 Perhaps Mary had a sort of private and internal Christmas at the moment of the Annunciation.
 Maybe she felt the fullness of the world’s Christmas joy inside of her own heart when she realized she had been chosen to be the Mother of God.

 O Holy Virgin Mary, we ask your intercession to make us as generous as you in accepting the will of God in our lives, especially when that will is expressed in mysterious ways.
 May you be our example of a generous response to what God desires of us.